 Meet by phone or secure video with a mental health professional licensed in Michigan.
 If an emotional support animal or psychiatric service dog is right for you, they issue proper documentation that holds up for housing.

 Our Michigan-licensed mental health professionals serve renters across the state — from the capital, Lansing, to its largest city, Detroit, plus Detroit, Grand Rapids, Ann Arbor and Lansing and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Generalized anxiety, panic disorder, or chronic worry that interferes with focus, sleep, or daily routines.